 gerry at pdx dot edu

-Fluid Mechanics and Heat Transfer: If you're interested in numerical modeling of fluids and heat transfer, look at the on-line lecture notes and toy MATLAB codes for my class on applied CFD (Computational Fluid Dynamics).
+Fluid Mechanics and Heat Transfer: If you're interested in numerical modeling of fluids and heat transfer, look at the on-line lecture notes and toy MATLAB codes in 1D and 2D for my class on applied CFD (Computational Fluid Dynamics).
 If you're interested in laboratory techniques related to the cooling of electronic equipment, look at the (old, but still good) lecture notes and lab assignments for my class on thermal management measurements.

-MATLAB: If you have arrived at this page looking for information on MATLAB, you will be interested in my book Numerical Methods with MATLAB, or a web page giving overview of MATLAB, my (old) MATLAB Hypertext Reference, and the old class ME 352: Numerical Methods in Engineering or the newer, lighter version, ME 350: Programming and Numerical Methods for Engineers.
+MATLAB: If you have arrived at this page looking for information on MATLAB, you will be interested in my book Numerical Methods with MATLAB, and the old class ME 352: Numerical Methods in Engineering or the newer, lighter version, ME 350: Programming and Numerical Methods for Engineers.